0/phabricator-mail-xmpp/README.md

 * This is only for outgoing messages.
   It will not receive any replies sent through XMPP.
 * This is a bit of a hack, so use it at your own peril.
-  If something goes wrong, messages could get sliently dropped.
+  If something goes wrong, messages could get silently dropped.

 ## Requirements